livingingroups/eas-coding-workshops/20240326-validating/packaging.md

 This creates just enough of a package to get rstudio build tools to work

 - Make sure project root is `20240326-validating`.
-If it's `eas-coding-workshops`, create a new project from directory `20240326-validating`
+If it's `eas-coding-workshops`, create a new RStudio project from directory `20240326-validating`
 - Create a description file with package name and version.
 - Build -> Configure Build Tools.
 You don't need to change any of the settings, just click "ok".
 You should now see the "Build" tab in the top right between "Connections" and "Git".
 - In the R console, run `usethis::use_testthat()`.